-The Legend of Zelda: Breath of the Wild 2 is one of the most hotly anticipated games on Nintendo Switch — even though we know barely anything about it.
-However, thanks to an intriguing teaser trailer, we can suss out a few details about the sequel to the best video game of the last decade.
+The Legend of Zelda: Breath of the Wild 2 is one of the most hotly anticipated games on Nintendo Switch.
+And, thanks to a Nintendo Direct at E3 2021, we now have a few solid details about it, including a release window.
+The sequel to the best video game of the last decade will come out in 2022, and feature temples in the sky for Link to explore.

-We know that Breath of the Wild’s iterations of Link and Zelda are back, we know that the story will pick up where the first game left off, and perhaps most importantly, we know that the game is definitely in development for the Nintendo Switch.
+Aside from that, we know that Breath of the Wild’s iterations of Link and Zelda are back, we know that the story will pick up where the first game left off, and we know that the game will come out for the Nintendo Switch.

 Breath of the Wild 2 trailer

-All of the solid information we have about Breath of the Wild 2 comes from a trailer that Nintendo released during E3 2019.
+The first Breath of the Wild 2 trailer debuted at E3 2019.
 Here it is, in case you haven’t seen it:

 Breath of the Wild 2 story